Not just the market. Not just the plate. But the whole journey?

 Roles:

-- Assesses the economic impacts of fisheries management policies.
+- Study economic impact of policies.

 9. Fish Hatchery Manager

-hatcheries, where fish are bred and raised in controlled environments before
+In hatcheries, fish are bred and raised in safe, controlled systems before being released into natural waters.

-They manage breeding programs, water quality, and
+- They manage water quality.

 Education